 Speech and Language Pathology:

-Our speech and language pathologist will assist you with learning how to feed your infant.
+Our speech and language pathologists will initially6 assist you with learning how to feed your infant.
 In subsequent visits to the team, the speech pathologist will evaluate speech and language, and will make recommendations that will help your child speak clearly.
-Our speech and language pathologists are: Lynn Graff, MA, MS, CCC-SLP, Laura George, M.S., CCC-SLP, Michelle C. Prüss, M.S., CCC-SLP, JoAnn Vargas, MA, CCC-SLP, Claryza Pujol, M.S., CCC-SLP, and Jeanette Perez, M.S., CCC-SLP.
+Our speech and language pathologists are: Lynn Graff, MA, MS, CCC-SLP; Jennifer Rodriguez, M.A., CCC-SLP;Michelle C. Prüss, M.S., CCC-SLP; JoAnn Vargas, MA, CCC-SLP; Claryza Pujol, M.S., CCC-SLP; and Jeanette Perez, M.S., CCC-SLP.

 Other specialties that work in concert with the Craniofacial Center include: